linear-protocol/linear-subgraph/docs/tutorial.md

 yarn deploy
 ```

 After waiting a while (minutes to even hours, depending on how complex your mapping handler is and how long your project exists), your subgraph should be synchronized.
-You can always check the latest status of your subgraph in the Subgraph Studio site
+You can always check the latest status of your subgraph in the Subgraph Studio site (e.g. https://thegraph.com/studio/subgraph/linear-testnet if you have deployed LiNEAR subgraph for testnet).

 ![](https://i.imgur.com/jYfcRhp.png)